Nyx0uf/qlMoviePreview/README.md

 	brew install ffmpegthumbnailer media-info

-Then, for those who don't want to build from the sources, you can download the plugin here : [qlMoviePreview for Mavericks](http://repo.whine.fr/qlmoviepreview.qlgenerator-10.9.zip)
+Then, for those who don't want to build from the sources, you can download the plugin [here](http://repo.whine.fr/qlmoviepreview.qlgenerator-10.9.zip).

 Unzip it, and place it in */Library/QuickLook* or *~/Library/QuickLook*.